What Is Gazumping and Is It Legal in NSW?

 While gazumping cannot be completely eliminated, there are steps buyers can take to reduce the risk when buying property in NSW.
 Having finance pre-approval in place, deposit funds ready, and purchasing structures confirmed shortens the time between offer acceptance and exchange.
 Being prepared to act quickly matters.

 Engaging a conveyancer early is also important.
-Waiting until an offer is accepted can cost valuable days, so early contract review helps identify and address issues with property settlement in NSW.
+Waiting until an offer is accepted can cost valuable days, so a contract review before you sign helps identify and address issues with property settlement in NSW.

 Putting offers in writing, including any conditions and a realistic exchange timeframe, can also work in a buyer’s favour.
 Sellers are often drawn to certainty and speed, not just price.